 For further Avalanche information, tips, forecasts, courses, and much more please check out the Yukon Avalanche Association and Avalanche Canada.
 They are both excellent resources and we highly recommended them to all back country users.

 - Take an Avalanche Skills Training (AST) course.

-– A variety of courses are available, be sure to choose one that suits your riding.
+– A variety of courses are available in and around the Yukon, be sure to choose one that suits your riding.

 - Carry Avalanche Safety Equipment.

 – Transceiver (beacon), shovel and probe are a must.

 – Air bags are also recommended.

 – Prior to each ride ensure all of your equipment is with you and in good working order.

 – Air bag bottles can be refilled in Whitehorse at Dragons Scuba and at Jacob’s Industries.

 - Check the Avalanche bulletins and plan your trip accordingly.